onc-healthit/legacy-inferno-deployment/README.md

 The project contains a `Makefile` which allows simpler execution of commands in the setup guide.
 It's not required to use this file and the direct commands are available by reading the `Makefile`.

 The files in `static-assets` are served directly by the NGINX server and are not available to the Ruby server.
 This directory is mapped by the docker compose file.
+These files are all under the `site/` directory within here to avoid conflicts with the main application.

 The files in `site-overlay` are mapped into the Ruby server and become part of the running ruby application.
 These files are mapped individually by the docker compose file.